 A: The Town of Creston is requesting voter permission to borrow $4.5 million.
 This is a maximum borrowing amount which includes land acquisition, design and development fees, and contingency.
-Town of Creston taxpayers will be responsible for servicing $2.95 million of this debt and the RDCK will be responsible for $1.55 million.
+Town of Creston taxpayers will be responsible for repaying $2.95 million of this debt and the RDCK will be responsible for $1.55 million.

 Q: Building Cost IS NOT Construction Cost IS NOT Project Cost and IS NOT Total Cost.
 So, as the $ 5.5 million is the Maximum Project Cost Estimate, what is the Maximum Total Cost Estimate?